Dynamic Competitive Persuasion: Introduction

 \section{Introduction}

-How does competition over the long-run shape information provision?
-We explore this question through a simple model: two long-lived sellers interact over $T \leq \infty$ periods and compete each period through information provision.
-Each seller has a binary type or quality, represented by a Bernoulli random variable, which corresponds to the \textit{taste} of the market.
-This is unknown to the sellers, who each period independently design Blackwell experiments (or signals) with the aim of enticing a sequence of short-lived consumers, who visit each seller and observe her signal realization before purchasing from the seller whose product has the highest expected value.
+How does competition over the long run shape information provision?
+Two long-lived senders interact over an infinite time horizon and compete each period through information design.
+Each period, each sender chooses a Blackwell experiment (or signal) about her independent binary type with the aim of attracting a sequence of short-lived receivers.

+We analyze two cases.
+In the first, the senders compete through information alone, and each period's receiver selects the sender whose expected type is the highest.
+In the second case, the senders are sellers who also post prices each period.
+There, a receiver (consumer) purchases from a seller if and only if its expected type net of its price exceeds that of the other seller and the consumer's outside option (normalized to \(0\)).

+The two setups (with and without prices) are spartan, yet include the following essential ingredients.
+There is competition, as only one sender is selected each period, to the detriment of the other sender.
+There is a tension between immediate and distant incentives, as the short-run objective of besting one's opponent in the current period's competition is tempered by the long-run ramifications of the current period's persuasion.\footnote{The state is persistent and the senders' memories long, so any information provided today will affect play forever.} There is also--when the senders also set prices--an extraction motive: there is no longer a fixed pie to split.
+Is the repeated interaction between senders to the receivers' benefit?
+How does the price instrument alter things?
+What is the role of the senders' patience?